effectivehomeoffice/effectivehomeoffice.com/README.md

 Advices on good desks and office chairs are quite rare, and probably subject to individual preferences and budget.
 However, we would like to give some tips here, as well:
-Jochen likes the height-adjustable timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000).
+We like the height-adjustable timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000), and can recommend it.
-Invest in your health and get a good chair, especially when you are working from home in the long term.
+But more important for your long-term health is your chair -- you'll sit on it 8 hours every working day.
-Ergonomic seating and beautiful design provides the fully customizable [Vitra Pacific Chair](https://www.vitra.com/en-ch/office/product/details/pacific-chair) ($900).
+We recommend the ergonomic, fully customizable, and very beautiful [Vitra Pacific Chair](https://www.vitra.com/en-ch/office/product/details/pacific-chair) ($900).

 ## CO2 meter